 - A completed application for admission; apply online at www.mckendree.edu (fee waived). - 2.
-Current vitae/resume.
+Current vitae/resume. - 3.
+Official Graduate Record Exam (GRE) scores.

 Applicants may be required to participate in a personal interview to assess readiness for the program.